kesteckb/COMSM-SEGP/SystemImplementation/README.md

 - (Do we talk about this here or in the user testing session?)

 ## Deployment

+### Docker Implementation
 For our application, Docker is used for deployment to provide a consistent runtime environment.
 Our application is run on two containers with one container running the node.js environment and one container running the database.

-A Dockerfile is used to build the nodejs container using the official image as a parent image.
-The database container is just the official image.
-A script is used to ensure that the nodejs container waits for connection to the database to be established before starting using a start up script mentioned in the previous section.

-In development, we had trouble with the the wait-for.sh script due to line endings being changed by git.
-As such, we edited the Dockerfile to download the wait-for script from its source each time the image is built.
+A Dockerfile is used to build the `nodejs` container within an Alpine image.
+  - All packages listed in the project package.json folder are copied to the image
+  - All other relevant project files are copied to the image
+  - All relevant packages are installed using `npm install`
+  - Windows line endings are removed from relevant scripts
+  - The site is built using `ng build`
+  - Port 3000 is exposed and node is run

+The publicly availabe mongo:4.1.8-xenial image is used to run an instance of MongoDB in our `db` container.

+A docker-compose.yml file is used to run both containers.
+  - Sets relevant environment variables
+  - Exposes ports to the host for both `db` and `nodejs` containers
+  - Executes script to ensure `nodejs` does not run before `db` is running
+  - Executes scrip to seed our database with site data

+### Docker Optimisations

+Over the project period, we made several optimisations to improve our experience with Docker.
+When pulling files from our repository, Git changes the file endings based on someone's git configuration.
+When these files are copied over to the container, specifically shell scripts, the container can fail to build correctly due to unexpected characters in the file.
+We addressed this issue in two ways:
+  - We installed the wait-for.sh script when building `nodejs`
+  - We used dos2unix to remove Windows file endings from any scripts we planned to run within our container.

+During development and testing, building docker containers required 2-15 minutes of build time, which made testing small site changes burdensome to implement.
+In order to address these issues, we made changes to improve general usability.
+  - We allowed local connections to `db`.
+Mongo running on a local device will use port 27017 by default, and this can prevent database connection when running the site on a local host.
+In order to address this, we needed to do the following:
+      - Add an additional environment variable to specify another port.
+      - Expose a port for local database hosting
+  - We added node_modules to a .dockerignore file.
+This directory is built when the container is built via `npm install`.

+### Continuous Integration

+Throughout our project, we achieved continuous integration using Git and GitHub.

 - Stack architecture and system design (e.g. class diagrams, sequence diagrams)
     - Class diagrams